OSC/ood-documentation/develop/_sources/customizations.rst.txt

 .. figure:: /images/grouped_pinned_apps.png

 One can also change the menu length in the 'App's menu item.
-If you've pinned more than 6 apps and you want to them to show up in this dropdown list, simply increase the length with the option below.
+If you've pinned more than 6 apps and you want to them to show up in this drop-down list, simply increase the length with the option below.

 .. code:: yaml

   # /etc/ood/config/ondemand.d/ondemand.yml
-  pinned_apps_menu_length: 6        # the default number of items in the dropdown menu list
+  pinned_apps_menu_length: 6        # the default number of items in the drop-down menu list
   pinned_apps_group_by: category    # defaults to nil, no grouping

 Pinned Apps customizations